microsoft/spektate/README.md

 # Container Journey

 This is an initiative to visualize [Project Bedrock](https://github.com/microsoft/bedrock).
+Currently, it consists of a command line interface and a simple text based dashboard prototype.
+The instructions to use both are below.

 ##  Onboard a Bedrock project to use Container Journey